 Christchurch, New Zealand

-Alternative date taken from Christchurch Art Gallery Te Puna o Waiwhetū documentation.
+Alternative date taken from Christchurch Art Gallery Te Puna o Waiwhetū, New Zealand, documentation.

 Mrs Sawtell [referred to on the verso inscription] is the Christchurch-based artist Rosa Sawtell (1865-1940), whose work was frequently shown in exhibitions along with the work of Flora Scales.